derrickaw/Campus_Evacuation/README.md

 Some simplifications are made for our campus evacuation model.
 Since It is both unnecessary and difficult to take some details into consideration in our model, we make the following simplifications:
 - We are making all the cars the same size (15') for the model.
 - Mean parking lot leave parameter of 15 seconds per car to be used in the exponiental random generator.
-- Mean travel time between each intersection node is 5 seconds.
-- Mean wait time for a downstream segment to open up is 2 seconds.
+- Mean wait time for a downstream segment to open up is 5 seconds.
 - Police are at each intersection guiding traffic.
+- Average travel speed is 25 mph to simulate somewhat real movement of the car

 ### Assumptions:
 Some data about our simulation is hard to collect.
 So we need to make some assumptions to process our model.